 Best of all, if you’re rideshare driving, you can offer tourists your Airbnb information (consider making a business card or flyer) and advertise that way through word of mouth.

 Are you a handyman or handywoman?
-Monetize your skills and start your own business.
-You advertise your services online or in your local area to find gigs.
+Monetize your skills and start your own business for less than $500 by advertising your services online or in your local area to find gigs.
 Or, use sites like TaskRabbit to pick up jobs.

 Use the tools and supplies you already have or consider renting some in the beginning to save money.